adamwozhere/frontend-mentor-challenges/faq-accordion-card/README.md

 ### What I learned

-I originally looked into creating a css-only accordion using `<input type="checkbox">`'s but then came across some articles about accessibilty and decided on using javascript instead.
-Accessibilty, ARIA attributes etc. still confuse me sometimes but I tried to implement them to the best of my understanding.
+I originally looked into creating a css-only accordion using `<input type="checkbox">`'s but then came across some articles about accessibility and decided on using javascript instead.
+Accessibility, ARIA attributes etc. still confuse me sometimes but I tried to implement them to the best of my understanding.
 I also found Heydon Pickering's article about creating collapsible sections using 'Progressive Enhancement' very interesting, so I tried to implement this so that the accordion is still viewable without javascript.

 The basic html structure for the accordion is just `<h2>` tags with a corresponding `<div>` element containing the panel content: